 Older adults raising their grandchildren may be in the difficult position of being both at greater risk of contracting COVID-19 and unable to follow recommendations to isolate themselves.
 Generations United compiled a list of COVID-19 resources specific for grandfamilies that addresses:

-- Access to frequently asked questions related to children, older adults and those at higher risk, and other important resources
+- Access to frequently asked questions related to children and other important resources

 - Local resources to know your community’s recommendations